 Purple shampoo is just that—a shampoo with purple pigments that helps to keep undertones at bay.
 Think of it as your at-home toner that helps to beat brass.

-Those undertones can come out when the colorist applies a toner, but you may find they start to appear between color services as the toner fades.
-Insert the need for a purple shampoo to adjust tone at home!
+Those undertones come out when the colorist applies a toner, but you may find they start to appear between color services as the toner fades.
+This is where the need for purple shampoo comes in—to adjust your tone at home!

-Salon Tip: When a colorist lightens your hair, he or she should always use a toner as a step in the coloring process.
-Doss says this is a non-negotiable—so don't be afraid to ask for it during your next service!
+Salon Tip: When a colorist lightens your hair, they should always use a toner as a step in the coloring process.
+Doss says this is a non-negotiable—so don't be afraid to ask for a Shades EQ Gloss during your next service!

 “If you think of a color wheel, as basic as it sounds, whatever color you want to cancel out is directly across from it,” Doss says.
 “Directly across from yellow is purple.
 So, the purple helps eliminate the unwanted yellow colors from the hair.”

-“It’s almost like a way to brighten the color to a cooler tone,” Harwood says.
+“It’s almost like a way to brighten the color to a cooler tone,” Harwood adds.
 “So, if the hair has a little bit of a yellow tone, a pigmented purple shampoo is going to neutralize that warmth.”
+Because of this, violet hued shampoo can also neutralize those yellow, brassy tones in more than just blonde hair.

 How Often Should I Use Purple Shampoo?